viviantaoyh/project01-tic-tac-toe/README.md

 # 🌟 Tic-Tac-Toe 🌟
 Hey there!
-Welcome to my first ever project 'Tic-Tac-Toe'.
+Welcome to my first ever project 'Tic-Tac-Toe'~

-📢 Tools involved: HTML, CSS, and JavaScript
+📢 Tools used: HTML, CSS, and JavaScript

-[Click here](https://viviantaoyh.github.io/tic-tac-toe/) to see my live project!
+💎 [Click here](https://viviantaoyh.github.io/tic-tac-toe/) to see my live project!

 ![](/Tic-Tac-Toe3.png)

 ## 🎮 Game Instructions
-1. The game board consists of a 3x3 grid.
+1. There's a grid of 3x3 squares for the game.
 2. Player 'O' starts the game.
-3. Click on any empty cell in the grid to make your move.
+3. Pick an empty square and click on it for your turn.
-4. After every turn, the player's marker (either 'O' or 'X') will be displayed in the selected cell.
+4. Once clicked, your mark ('O' or 'X') will show in that square.
-5. The game will automatically switch turns between 'O' and 'X'.
-The display above the board will indicate whose turn is next.
+5. The game takes turns between 'O' and 'X'.
+You'll see above the board who's up next.
-6. Once a cell has been selected, it cannot be clicked again.
+6. After choosing a square, you can't change it.
-7. The objective is to get three of your markers (either 'O's or 'X's) in a row, column, or diagonal.
+7. Try to line up three of your marks (all 'O's or all 'X's) horizontally, vertically, or diagonally.
-8. The game concludes when one player has three in a row or all cells are filled without a winner, resulting in a tie.
+8. The game ends when either someone gets three in a row, or all squares are filled and it's a draw.
-9. When a player wins or the game ties, a pop-up message will reveal the game's result.
+9. You'll see a message pop up telling you who won, or if it's a tie.
-10. Click on the "Next Round" button to enter the next round.
+10. Want another round?
+Just hit the "Next Round" button.
-11. At any point during the game, if you wish to start over, simply press the "Reset Scores" button.
-This will clear the board and scores, allowing a fresh start.
-12. Enjoy the game and may the best player win!
+11. The first player switches with each new round.
+12. If you ever want to reset everything and play from scratch, press the "Reset Scores" button.
+13. Have fun and good luck to both players!

 ## 🎯 Milestones
 Here are the milestones I aimed for to achieve a smooth gameplay: